If you’re invested in the issues our members care about, consider running for FCM's Board to support our work.

 • Be an elected official of an FCM-member municipality in good standing

-• Submit the required documents:
+• Submit the required documents by May 17:

-• For those who are running in the regions of the Prairies and Territories, and Quebec: the resolution should cover at least a one-year term, ending in 2026.
+• For candidates running in the Newfoundland and Labrador by-election: the resolution should cover at least the one-year for the remainder of the board term, ending in June 2027.

 Outreach during your campaign